AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-troubleshooting.md

 - **While adding a query**

-    If you attempt to add a namespace that has opted out of cross region data sharing and the namespace region is different than the current region, the source is unavailable and cannot be added.
+    If you attempt to add a namespace that has opted out of cross region data sharing, and you reside in different geographical region than that namespace, the source is unavailable and therefore cannot be added.
 A tooltip displays if you mouse over the source:

     ![opt-out tooltip](_images/opt-out-tooltip.png)